Blog

 • Holding team activities: You can play games every Friday, or switch it up with movie marathons, karaoke nights, and virtual dinner parties.

-• Having yearly meet-ups: If you have the budget, this is definitely something your team would look forward to.
+• Having yearly meet-ups: If you have the budget, this is definitely something your remote team would look forward to.

 How VAs can start opening up